Catholic Christmas Traditions

-People celebrate Christmas in many different ways, but some Christmas traditions can be found all over the world.
+Keep reading to discover classic Christmas traditions from around the world.
 Each of these traditions has a unique story and a unique way of reflecting the real meaning of Christmas.
-And many of the common traditions we love today are rooted in our Catholic faith!

 Christmas Solemnities